huangsam/chowist/README.md

 chowist
 =========

-Great places chosen by great chowists.
+Great places are chosen by great chowists.

 ## Database Setup